benjymous/annotations/sandman/sandman.32.md

 that the script was being revised while McManus was doing the art, causing a some confusion.

-Page 10 panel 6:  "Princess Barbara":  irony.
+Page 10 panel 2: Chess, of course, is a board game, echoing the overall title of this issue.
+        panel 3: Tiffany's is a high class, New York department store, which is well-known for it's expensive jewelry & perfumes (Breakfast at Tiffany's); hence Wanda's comment (in panel 4) that they "can't afford it". panel 6:  "Princess Barbara":  irony.
 Wanda doesn't know that that is how Barbie is known in the Land.

+Page 11 panel 1: This may be the same place where Johanna Constantine met Dream in issue #29, _Thermidor_.
-Page 11 panel 2:  The link between dreams and time is an old one, so to speak.
+        panel 2:  The link between dreams and time is an old one, so to speak.
 Dreams are often seen to be prophetic (oneiromancy), and the interpretation of dreams is one of the charges of a society's shaman (whatever his title, be it witch doctor or psychiatrist).